cortexproject/cortex/docs/arguments.md

 ### Ring/HA Tracker Store

 The KVStore client is used by both the Ring and HA Tracker.
-- `prefix`
+- `{ring,ha-tracker}.prefix`
    The prefix for the keys in the store.
 Should end with a /.
-For example with a preifx of foo, the key bar would be stored under foo/bar.
+For example with a prefix of foo/, the key bar would be stored under foo/bar.
-- `store`
+- `{ring,ha-tracker}.store`
    Backend storage to use for the ring (consul, etcd, inmemory).

 #### Consul

+By default these flags are used to configure Consul used for the ring.
+To configure Consul for the HA tracker, prefix these flags with `ha-tracker.`

 - `consul.hostname`
    Hostname and port of Consul.